HTB

 A summary of the changes are included below, lightly edited from the current online version.
 [2]

-Among these the most significant changes include new recommendations for PrEP dosing that notably expands everyone starting with a double dose for rapid protectsion, and potentially event based 2:7 dosing for people currently not able to use 2:1:1 dosing, although the panel discussion on this last point was unclear.
+Among these the most significant changes include new recommendations for PrEP dosing that notably expands to everyone starting with a double dose for rapid protection, and potentially 2:7 event-based dosing for people currently not able to use 2:1:1 dosing, although the panel discussion on this last point was unclear.
 [3]

 A new section on chemsex should increase awareness in all countries and hopefully also support resourcing new services.
-Panelists noted that doctors in some countries had only became aware of chemsex after COVID-19.
+Panellists noted that doctors in some countries had only become aware of chemsex after COVID-19.

-Sections on managing TB, mpox and COVID-19 have been updated together all drug-drug interactions.
+Sections on managing TB, mpox and COVID-19 have been updated together with all drug-drug interactions.

 Assessment of initial and subsequent visits

-• CD4 T-cell count and HIV should be monitored every 3 to 12 months.
+• CD4 T-cell count and HIV viral load should be monitored every 3 to 12 months.

 • STIs should be screened every 3 to 12 months depending on exposure risk.